Hoyt–Schermerhorn Streets station: Later usage

 The Aqueduct service was eliminated in 1981, and the outer platforms have since remained out of revenue service.
 The abandoned parts of the station are often used for film shoots: for example, scenes for The Warriors and The Taking of Pelham 123 were shot there.
 They are also used for other special functions, such as a public display of the then-new R160B subway cars in 2005.

 After Michael Jackson died in 2009, New York City Council member Letitia James proposed to rename the station after Jackson, who had filmed the video for his song "Bad" there.
 The Metropolitan Transportation Authority rejected the idea.
 MTA spokesperson Kevin Ortiz said that the agency was developing guidelines for station naming-rights deals in order to raise money.
 In addition, naming stations after individuals could confuse riders.
 The MTA also declined to put a plaque in the station, saying its guidelines banned such an action.
 In 2018, the owner of a privately owned building above one of the station's entrances agreed to paint a mural dedicated to Jackson.

-In 2019, the MTA announced that this station would become ADA-accessible as part of the agency's 2020–2024 Capital Program.
+As part of the construction of building at 209 Schermerhorn Street, developer Rose Associates built an elevator entrance, which opened in September 2018.
+The MTA announced in 2019 that the Hoyt–Schermerhorn Streets station would become ADA-accessible as part of the agency's 2020–2024 Capital Program.
+The project was to be funded by congestion pricing in New York City, but it was postponed in June 2024 after the implementation of congestion pricing was delayed.